-Government: The total cost of the basic old-age pension.
+Government: The total cost.

-Old-age pension (social insurance): Age 60 (gradually rising to age 65 by 2034) with 20 years of coverage.
-If younger than age 65, taxable monthly income or earnings from gainful activity must not exceed 1,891,771 won.
+Old-age pension (social insurance): Age 60 or older (to be raised gradually to age 65 from 2011 to 2033) with at least 20 years of coverage.
+If younger than age 65, taxable monthly income or earnings from gainful activity must not exceed 1,791,955 won.

-Reduced old-age pension: Age 60 (gradually rising to age 65 by 2034) with 10 to 19 years of coverage and monthly income or earnings from gainful activity not exceeding 1,891,771 won.
-There is no income test if aged 65 or older.
+Reduced old-age pension: Aged 60 or older with 10 to 19 years of coverage and monthly income or earnings from gainful activity not exceeding 1,791,955 won.
+There is no retirement test if aged 65 or older.

-Active old-age pension: Age 60 to 64 with 10 years of coverage and in gainful activity with monthly taxable income exceeding 1,891,771 won.
+Active old-age pension: Age 60 to 64, with at least 10 years of coverage and in gainful activity with monthly taxable income exceeding 1,791,955 won.

-Early pension: Age 55 to 59 with 10 years of coverage and taxable monthly income or earnings from gainful activity not exceeding 1,891,771 won.
+Early pension: Age 55 with at least 10 years of coverage and taxable monthly income or earnings from gainful activity not exceeding 1,791,955 won.

-Dependent's supplement: Paid for eligible dependents, including the spouse, children younger than age 18 or assessed with a first-degree (total loss of work capacity and requiring constant attendance) or second-degree (severe loss of work capacity) disability, and parents (including the spouse's parents) aged 60 or older or assessed with a first-degree or second-degree disability.
+Dependent's supplement: Paid for eligible dependents, including the spouse, children younger than age 18 or disabled (assessed with a first- or second-degree disability), and parents (including the spouse's parents) aged 60 or older or disabled (assessed with a first- or second-degree disability).

-Old-age lump-sum refund (social insurance): Age 60 with less than 10 years of coverage and no longer gainfully employed; at any age if the insured emigrates permanently, loses Korean citizenship, or if there is a bilateral agreement for insured foreigners who leave Korea.
+Old-age lump-sum refund (social insurance): Paid if the insured is aged 60, ceases gainful activity, and has less than 10 years of coverage; at any age if the insured emigrates from Korea permanently or loses Korean citizenship or if there is a bilateral agreement for insured foreigners who leave Korea.

 Split pension (social insurance): Age 60 and divorced.
-Must have been married to an insured spouse for at least five years during his or her covered employment.
+Must have been married to an insured spouse for at least five years during his or her covered employment and must not be remarried.

-Basic old-age pension (social assistance): Age 65 with an income below 780,000 won a month for a single person or 1,248,000 won for a couple.
+Basic old-age pension (social assistance): Age 65 with an income below a maximum set by presidential order.

+In 2010, the maximum is 700,000 won a month for a single person; 1,120,000 won for a couple.

-Disability pension (social insurance): Must be assessed with a first-degree (total loss of work capacity and requiring constant attendance), second-degree (severe loss of work capacity), or third-degree (less severe loss of work capacity) disability as the result of a disease or injury that began while insured.
-The insured must have paid 66.7% of scheduled contributions on time (except when the unpaid coverage period is less than six months).
+Disability pension (social insurance): Must be assessed with a first-degree (total loss of work capacity and requiring constant attendance), second-degree (severe loss of work capacity), or third-degree disability (less severe loss of work capacity) as the result of a disease or injury that began while insured.
+The insured must have paid 66.7% of scheduled contributions on time (except when the unpaid coverage period is less than 6 months).